nin9s/elk-hole/README.md

 ### LOGSTASH HOST
 1. copy "/conf.d/20-dns-syslog.conf" to your logstash folder (usually /etc/logstash/)
+1.1 if you have other files in this folder make sure to properly edit the input/output/filter sections to avoid matching our filebeat dns logs in these files which may be processed earlier.
+For testing purposes you can name your conf files like so:

+/conf.d/20-dns-syslog.conf
+/conf.d/30-other1.conf
+/conf.d/40-other2.conf

+This makes sure that /conf.d/20-dns-syslog.conf is beeing processed at the beginning.

 2. customize "ELASTICSEARCHHOST:PORT" in the output section at the bottom of the file
 3. copy "dns" to "/etc/logstash/patterns/"
 4. restart logstash